KeWHs/dmetdata/GUIDELINE.md

 ### DMetFinder Usage
 1. Download the release version of DMetFinder and unpack the dmetfinder.zip file.

+2. Place the license key in the same folder as the exe executable file.

-2. Double click the **dmetfinder.exe** file to start the program.
+3. Double click the **dmetfinder.exe** file to start the program.

-3. Click the link shown in the terminal to open the web interface.
+4. Click the link shown in the terminal to open the web interface.
 Do not close the terminal window until you finish the analysis.
 <br><p><img src="img/terminal.png" alt="terminal" width="450">

-4. Upload raw data files and configure the analysis parameters.
+5. Upload raw data files and configure the analysis parameters.
 * You can customize the analysis parameters in **Advanced** configs.
 Description of each parameter is provided in the **HELP.md** file.
 * Finally, click **Submit Data** to start the analysis.
 * The parameters circled in red are mandatory:
 <br><p><img src="img/web_interface.png" alt="webinterface" width="300">

-5. Wait for the analysis to complete.
+6. Wait for the analysis to complete.
 You can check the detailed logs in the terminal window.

-6. Finally, the results will be displayed in the web interface.
+7. Finally, the results will be displayed in the web interface.